mumanchu/TMC22xxDriver/README.md

 <a name="otp"></a>
 ## One Time Programming (OTP), p26

-One Time Programming is only needed if the chip cannot be configured via the UART.
+_One Time Programming_ is only needed if the chip cannot be configured via the UART.
 If the UART is not connected, then the default configuration can be programmed into the chip, to be restored on power-up.

 OTP memory can be programmed only once.
-Bits can be programmed to a `1`, but not back to a `0`.
+Bits can be programmed from `0` to `1`, but not back to a `0`.

-All the TMC Controller boards have the UART connection, so there is no reason to use the OTP feature.
-Some 3D Printer or CNC boards have not connected the UART pin, in this case they may use the OTP configuration to work with the product's motors, but it's hard to tell.
+All the TMC Controller modules have the UART connection, so there is no reason to use the OTP feature.
+But many of the 3D Printer or CNC boards do _not_ connect the UART pin.
+In this case they _may_ use the OTP configuration to work with the product's motors, but it's hard to tell.
+I suspect thye just use the default "all zeros" configuration.

 The OTP register data which is restored on power-up can be read from the `OTP_READ` register using `getOTP_READ()`.
 The default (unprogrammed) value is 0x000000 (24 bits).

 If you do want to do One Time Programming, enable the `programOTP()` method in the library.
 This is patched out with `$if 0` for safety, in case it is called by mistake.

+> [!CAUTION]
-***The factory-set clock frequency tuning `FCLKTRIM` cannot (and should not) be changed!***
+> **The factory-set clock frequency tuning `FCLKTRIM` should not be changed!**
+> `programOTP()` does not allow this.